MariaMengozzi/pc-2022/Activity-02/notes.md

 I have the state of the agent that represents also the environment state.

-it is a believes, because each agent has a local view of the state, it is called believes because during the time the environment can have changed its state, but the agent doesn't still know that.
+it is a belief, because each agent has a local view of the state, it is called belief because during the time the environment can have changed its state, but the agent doesn't still know that.

 Thing => provides some methods for the iot system, so generalize the concept of thing, in this case we haven't 3 different things but only one with common methods.

 the idea is that the reactive agents has protected methods used for use things. the behavior of an agents can be seen as a set of actions that it can perform over a thing

 with this new design we haven't proxy, but just only things.
-Doing this we loss something, but we can recover this adding some informations in the description. (we have reduce code, but now we are no more able to detect errors at compile time)
+Doing this we lost something, but we can recover this adding some information in the description. (we have reduce code, but now we are no more able to detect errors at compile time)

 #### node-red